Scott Planning Services

 What are the Additional Benefits of using a Planning Consultant?

 For instance, I work with my clients and their architect to design a proposal in line with local/national policy.
-In some cases, I may come across an appeal decision which may be useful to justify a project.
+In some cases, I may come across a local planning approval or appeal decision which may be useful to help to justify a project.

 My role is to review and consider feedback from the Local Authority on the application.
 I then provide advice to the client/architect on whether to amend the application or not.
 In either case, I continue to negotiate the proposal with the Local Authority.